AleksandrAVK/Piggy-bank/README.md

 Delete deposits.
 Download photos of other users from the server.

-Technologies used in the project: JavaScript, CSS, HTML, GIT.
+Technologies used in the project: JavaScript, CSS, HTML, library сhart.js GIT.